uav4geo/GCPEditorPro/README.md

 - Import GPS measurements from CSV
 - Easy/fast image selection
 - Create GCPs from scratch by clicking on a map
+- Detect GCPs in the images (checkerboard pattern)
 - Custom basemap selector
 - Geocoder
 - Import existing GCP Files